tytydraco/yessleep/out/A_small_act_of_kindness_nearly_got_me_killed.md

 “Uhm, the guy you got a cookie for?
 He…he kept asking about you.
 He wanted to know who bought him the cookie, wanted footage from our surveillance cameras.
 We denied him that, of course.
 But then he guessed it was you.
 He had noticed you, in your red sweater.
 Then he just…kind of camped out here every day.
 Until that day, when you came in.
 I wanted to tell you that…well I thought maybe…” she trailed off, and bit her lip.

-“The guy who looked sad?”
+“The cookie guy, the guy who looked sad?”

 She nodded.